Frequently Asked Questions

 You can contribute to VoteRiders’ Voter ID Clinics to help ensure eligible citizens have the identification they need in order to vote.
 You can also refer attorneys you may know in our targeted states (AL, AR, AZ, FL, GA, IN, KS, MS, NC, NH, RI, SC, TN, TX and VA) to become Attorney Voter Advocates.
 Learn other ways you can help Spread the Word.

 - I want to donate but I want to know where my money goes!

-Your contribution will help VoteRiders reach its goal of a nationwide network of Partner Organizations that conduct Voter ID Clinics on an ongoing basis.
-VoteRiders' Voter ID Clinics will ensure that eligible citizens are able to exercise their right to vote by helping them get the underlying documents required for identification to vote.
-Funding also goes towards providing marketing and outreach for Partner Organizations that are working to secure voter IDs for eligible citizens.
-Your support will also enable VoteRiders to produce and distribute compelling video and written stories of citizens who have problems getting their voter IDs.
-Click here to learn more about what your VoteRiders donation will do to help eligible citizens get their voter ID.
+Your contribution will help VoteRiders reach its goal of a nationwide network of Partner Organizations that conduct Voter ID Clinics and otherwise reach out to and assist voters to get their citizenship and identity documents on an ongoing basis.
+VoteRiders' Voter ID Clinics and Voter Advocate outreach will ensure that eligible citizens are able to exercise their right to vote by helping them get the documents they need to vote, such as a certified copy of a birth certificate.
+Funding also goes towards providing outreach for Partner Organizations so that their respective communities will know of such voter ID services.
+Please see more of what we do to do understand how your VoteRiders donation will help eligible citizens get their voter ID.